usnistgov/Hilbert/README.rst

 Hilbert - Discrete Hilbert Transform Implementations
 ============================================================

 **Hilbert** is a project that will contain numerous implementations of the Hilbert transform for discrete data.

-Currently, this package is a work in progress and should probably **not be used**.
+This will hopefully enable users to compare different implementation, such as the newly introduced LeDHT (see below).

 arXiv manuscript on a learned-matrix approach to the DHT (LeDHT): https://arxiv.org/abs/2204.00666

+-   Jupyter notebooks to recreate the main and supplemental text figures (and data) are included in the Examples folder

 Currently Implemented
 ----------------------